Jordan Angeli: College career

+Angeli played college soccer for the Santa Clara Broncos.
+She debuted as a defender, and was moved to forward for Santa Clara in 2005.

-Club
+Club career

 Boston Breakers, 2010–2012

 Angeli was selected by the Boston Breakers in the second round (16th pick overall) of the 2010 WPS Draft.
 During the 2010 WPS season, she was on the starting lineup in 17 of the 22 games in which she played.
 She scored seven goals in her 1,576 minutes on the pitch helping the Breakers place second during the regular season with a 10–6–8 record.
 The Breakers advanced to the playoffs but were defeated during the semi-final match by the Philadelphia Independence.

 Angeli returned to the Breakers for the 2011 WPS season.
 During the team's first season game against the Atlanta Beat, she suffered a season-ending ACL injury.
 In her 29 minutes played during the season, she scored one goal helping the Breakers defeat the Beat 4–1.

 Washington Spirit, 2013–2014

-In 2013, Angeli was selected by the Washington Spirit in the 2013 NWSL Supplemental Draft.
+In 2013, Angeli was selected by the Washington Spirit in the 2013 NWSL supplemental draft.
 Still recovering from knee surgery, she did not play for the Spirit during the 2013 season.

 Western New York Flash, 2015

 Following the 2014 NWSL season, the Spirit traded Angeli and a first-round pick—sixth overall—in the 2015 NWSL College Draft to the Western New York Flash for Angela Salem and Katherine Reynolds.
-The first-round pick later became Lynn Williams.
+The first-round pick later became Lynn Williams Biyendolo.

 Angeli announced her retirement from playing soccer in June 2016.

+International career

+She played as a midfielder for the United States under-20 team at the 2006 FIFA U-20 Women's World Championship.

+Broadcasting career

+She is currently a television analyst for the Columbus Crew.
+She works in a similar capacity alongside Maura Sheridan on the second games of the NWSL's Saturday night doubleheaders on Ion Television since 2024.

+Denver Summit FC

+Angeli was one of four individuals who spearheaded the For Denver FC grassroots movement which resulted in the establishment of Denver Summit FC as a NWSL expansion franchise on 30 January 2025.